 The SOM employs 7 staff: a CEO, a financial controller, an operations and membership manager, an assistant editor, a communications and events manager, an administrator and a senior appraisal and membership co-ordinator.
+A structure chart is shown on the next page.

 The Trustees review staff pay increments at a Trustee meeting annually, reviewing cost of living indices such as the Retail Price Index.
 Regular review also occurs against charity benchmarks in setting their pay.
 Dr Nerys Williams advises on appraisals and SOM contracts with a consultant on advocacy and for its conference.